Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 - If I use djangopypi2 then I will need to modify website texts accordingly (e.g.: change the website header to "Mininet Repository" or something).

 ##### Use cases:
+[NOTE: I am thinking of refining this as a walkthrough for downloading/uploading packages, so I will leave it here for the time being]
 - Uploading a package:
   - User who wants to submit new package must register to the website.
   - User must create a file called `.pypirc` defining the URL of the PyPI and the login information.
 This is a one-time setup thing.